 Dr. Genis has advanced training in anesthesia and is able to provide you with the most comfortable and pain-free experience possible.
 He will talk with you before surgery to discuss the best ways to keep you comfortable and safe.

 List of conditions commonly treated with oral surgery:

 Unequal jaw growth

-Complicated tooth extraction is used if the clinical case do not allow us to provide simple extraction.
-This manipulation includes mucosa incision, separation of the gums from the neck of the tooth and sawing out a section of bone tissue or sawing an inter-root septum.
-The technique of complicated extraction shuld be used in the following clinical cases:
+Complicated tooth extractions are performed only if the clinical case does not allow us to perform a simple extraction.
+This manipulation includes a mucosa incision; a separation of the gums from the neck of the tooth, and sawing out a section of bone tissue or sawing an inter-root septum.
+The technique of complicated extraction should be used only in the following clinical cases:

 - The presence of wisdom teeth that have not erupted;

 - Extraction of a tooth with severely destroyed roots;